HeartlandNetwork/HTLN-BreedingBird-Data-Package/README.md

 Continue working with EML_Creation_Script_HTLNBreedingBirds.
 Get working example going.

 Create taxonomy

 Import habitat data.

-Start thinking about validation testing for the bird observation data and the habitat data.
+Develop validation testing for the bird observation data and the habitat data.

-Include the lookup tables for the site and bird observation categorical data.
+Include lookup tables for the site and bird observation and habitat categorical data.